 Check out – A hotel for its exceptional location – Hotel Randevu in Yakutsk!

-Tips for Sailing through the Lena River
+Tips for Sailing through the Lena River, The Sakha Republic

-Whatever way you choose to travel to The Sakha Republic, and visit the Lena River for its gorgeous pillars, I am sure that the journey will leave you with a true once in a lifetime experience.
+Whatever way you choose to travel to The Sakha Republic, and visit the Lena River for its gorgeous pillars, I am sure that the journey will leave you with a true once-in-a-lifetime experience.
 So what are you waiting for, book your stay in Yakutsk here –

-Liked knowing about The Sakha Republic & the Lena river?
+Liked knowing about The Sakha Republic & the Lena River?
 Save it for your next off-beaten track…

 Lena is a guest writer for The Wandering Core.
 She is a travel blogger born in Yakutsk, Russia and apart from specialising in The Sakha Republic, she organises travel groups around her country.
 She writes at Trip to Siberia.
 You can also follow her on Facebook.